 NuGet is easy to get started with but gets complex quick.
 There’s dependency resolution, multi-targeting, assembly redirection, and debugging — just to name a few.

 But complexity should be the least of your worries with NuGet.
 What if someone on your team uses a package…

 - with vulnerabilities, like WinSCPHelper 1.0.13 that “allows remote attackers to execute arbitrary programs when the URL handler encounters a crafted URL that loads session settings.”

-- licensed under GPL-3, which requires that the entire code-base is open sourced, under the thread of lawsuits and copyright damages
+- licensed under GPL-3, which requires that the entire code base is open-sourced, under the threat of lawsuits and copyright damages

 This article will walk you through NuGet in the Enterprise, in 2021 and beyond:

 - The Life of NuGet

 - Challenges With Third-Party Packages (Downloaded from NuGet.org)

 - Challenges With Proprietary Packages (Your own packages)